 2. Private fleets

-Private fleets provide their own trucks, trailers, and drivers, as well as the products they haul.
+Private fleets provide their own trucks, trailers, drivers, and the products they haul.
 Thus, they’re a one-stop shop for both the items being shipped and the transportation of those items.

 If you plan to start a trucking company, this probably isn’t the model you had in mind.

-But, if you plan to manufacture an exciting, in-demand product and have a known audience who is reliably waiting for it… then you may want to consider starting a private fleet.
+But, if you plan to manufacture an exciting, in-demand product and have a known audience reliably waiting for it… then you may want to consider starting a private fleet.

 3. Less-than-truckload carriers

 Less-than-truckload (or LTL) carriers haul items that comprise less than a full truckload.
-This means that you may carry smaller quantities of items from several different sources on a single trip.
+This means you may carry smaller quantities of items from several sources on a single trip.

 Travis Overton of CDL Life explains: